wang-joseph/wang-joseph/README.md

       - <a href="https://github.com/anuraghazra/github-readme-stats">anuraghazra/github-readme-stats</a> for the repo and overall GitHub stats. <br />
       - <a href="https://github.com/DenverCoder1/github-readme-streak-stats">DenverCoder1/readme-streak-stats</a> for the streak stats. <br />
       - <a href="https://github.com/Nathan13888/VisitorBadgeReloaded">Nathan13888/VisitorBadgeReloaded</a> for the visitor badge. <br />
-      - <a href="https://github.com/rishavanand/github-profilinator">rishavanand/github-profilinator</a> for the profilinator, which helped with layout and good code suggestions, and the assets. <br />
+      - <a href="https://github.com/rishavanand/github-profilinator">rishavanand/github-profilinator</a> for the profilinator, which helped with layout, good code suggestions, and the assets. <br />
       - <a href="https://shields.io/">shields.io</a> for the badges. <br />
-      - <a href="https://github.com/rishavanand/github-profilinator">rishavanand/github-profilinator</a> for the profilinator, which helped with layout and good code suggestions. <br />
       - <a href="https://github.com/beepboop271">beepboop271</a>, this layout was inspired by his.<br />
       - <a href="https://github.com/vivian-dai">vivian-dai</a>, she inspired me to make a V2.<br />
       - <a href="https://github.com/shari09">shari09</a>, for supporting me through all types of days <3.<br />